VaibhavHaswani/textract-plus/docs/python_package.rst

 A few specific examples
 -----------------------

-There are quite a few parsers included with ``textract``.
+There are quite a few parsers included with ``textractplus``.
 Rather than elaborating all of them, here are a few that demonstrate how parsers work.

-.. autoclass:: textract.parsers.epub_parser.Parser
+.. autoclass:: textractplus.parsers.epub_parser.Parser
     :members:
     :undoc-members:
     :show-inheritance:

-.. autoclass:: textract.parsers.doc_parser.Parser
+.. autoclass:: textractplus.parsers.doc_parser.Parser
     :members:
     :undoc-members:
     :show-inheritance: